Semi-supervised Batch Learning From Logged Data: Preliminaries

-As discussed by \cite{swaminathan2015self}, we can apply IPS estimator over logged known-reward dataset $S$ \citep{rosenbaum1983central} to get an unbiased estimator of the risk (an \emph{empirical risk}) by considering the importance weighted reward function as follows:
+As discussed by \citet{swaminathan2015self}, see also \citet{rosenbaum1983central}; we can apply the IPS estimator over logged known-feedback dataset $S$ to get an unbiased estimator of the risk (an \emph{empirical risk}) by considering the importance weighted cost function as,